-The reason is that Alison Moëd, the former Head nurse at the AIDS Ward 5 A, asked me if I knew Meredith.
+The reason is that Alison Moëd, former Head nurse at AIDS Ward 5 A, at San Francisco General Hospital, asked me if I knew Meredith.
 I wrote that I didn´t know her, but that we had met, and that I knew a lot about her, because I had interviewed her friend and roommate, Michael Crisp.

 It turns out, that Meredith´s daughter, now a grown woman, had asked Alison for information about her mother.
 I had wondered what became of Meredith´s children, so I was thrilled, and we are now in contact.
 Little did I know that my interviews and notes would be helpful to her, 31 years later.

 Here is what I wrote about Meredith, printed in a SHANTI Volunteer Memo, in December 1988.

 For Meredith Miller

 I came to San Francisco from Sweden, in part to see how you were, only to be told that you had died on August 27th.
 I met you last year when you were giving a speech in Oakland.
 I had heard so much about you and tried to get an interview but was told that you were very very tired.
 But there you were, preaching in a loud and harsh voice that women with AIDS like yourself were stigmatized, were called junkies and whores.